Handala: Early publication

-Handala appeared for the first time in Al-Seyassah in Kuwait on 13 July 1969, and first turned his back to the viewer and clasped his hands behind his back from 1973 onwards.
+Handala appeared for the first time on Kuwaiti newspaper Al-Seyassah on 13 July 1969, and first turned his back to the viewer and clasped his hands behind his back from 1973 onwards.

 Symbolism

-Handala's age – ten years old – represents Naji al-Ali's age in 1948 when he was forced to leave Palestine and would not grow up until he could return to his homeland: Al-Ali wrote that:
+Handala's age – ten years old – represents Naji al-Ali's age in 1948 when he was forced to leave Palestine; Handala will not grow up until he can return to his homeland.
+Al-Ali wrote:

 Handala was born 10 years old and he will always be 10 years old.
 It was at that age that I left my homeland.
 When Handala returns, he will still be 10 years old, and then he will start growing up.

-His posture, with his turned back and clasped hands symbolise the character's "rejection at a time when solutions are presented to us the American way" and as "a symbol of rejection of all the present negative tides in our region."

-Handala's ragged clothes and standing barefoot symbolise his allegiance to the poor.
+His posture, with his turned back and clasped hands, symbolises the character's "rejection at a time when solutions are presented to us the American way" and as "a symbol of rejection of all the present negative tides in our region."
+His ragged clothes and standing barefoot symbolise his allegiance to the poor.
 Al-Ali described Handala as "the symbol of a just cause":

 He was the arrow of the compass, pointing steadily towards Palestine.
 Not just Palestine in geographical terms, but Palestine in its humanitarian sense—the symbol of a just cause, whether it is located in Egypt, Vietnam or South Africa.